NRD-Tech/nrdtech-python-aws-lambda/README.md

 poetry env info
 ```

-## Create your .env file
+## Create your config file
-1. Create .env in your root folder and add at least the following:
+1. Create config in your root folder and add at least the following:
 ```
 PYTHONPATH=app
 ```